jakemdrew/FooTable.Editable/README.md

 <h2 id="HowDoesItWork">How Does It Work?</h2>

 * FooTable.Editable is a Footable extensible plugin that makes all of your Footables editable.
-Simply add the "fooEditable" class to any th tag table heading, and that column suddenly becomes editable.
+Simply add the "fooEditable" class to any th tag, and that column suddenly becomes editable.
 * The plugin also transports FooTable data and changes via AJAX between the client and server in JSON format which should be suitable for just about scnerio.
 * All JSON updates are sent to the server via a dataHandlerURL: provided by the user.
 * The dataHandlerURL can also respond back to the client with "Success", "Error", "Load", or "Update" including any JSON data or messages for the client.